OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 > He sent His burning anger upon them,
 > Fury and indignation and trouble,
-> A band of destroying angels.
+> A company of destroying angels.

 ## Psalm 78:50

-> He made a path for His anger;
+> He cleared a path for His anger;
 > He did not spare their souls from death,
-> But turned their lives over to the plague,
+> But handed their lives over to the plague,

 ## Psalm 78:51

 > And struck all the firstborn in Egypt,
-> The first and best of their vigour in the tents of Ham.
+> The first and best of their strength in the tents of Ham.

 ---

 ## Psalm 78:52

-> But He led His own people out like sheep,
+> Yet He led His own people out like sheep,
 > And guided them in the wilderness like a flock;

 ## Psalm 78:53

-> He led them safely, so that they did not fear;
+> He led them safely, so they did not fear;
-> But the sea engulfed their enemies.
+> But the sea overwhelmed their foes.

 ## Psalm 78:54

 > So He brought them to His holy land,
-> To this hill country which His right hand had gained.
+> To this hill country which His right hand had won.

 ## Psalm 78:55

-> He also drove out the nations from them,
+> He also drove out the nations before them,
-> And apportioned them as an inheritance by measurement,
+> And allotted them as an inheritance by measurement,
 > And settled the tribes of Israel in their tents.

 ---

 ## Psalm 78:56

-> Yet they tempted and rebelled against the Most High God
+> Yet they tested and rebelled against the Most High God
-> And did not keep His testimonies,
+> And did not keep His decrees,

 ## Psalm 78:57

-> But turned back and acted treacherously like their fathers;
+> But turned back and acted deceitfully like their ancestors;
-> They turned aside like a treacherous bow.
+> They turned aside like a faulty bow.

 ## Psalm 78:58

 > For they provoked Him with their high places
-> And moved Him to jealousy with their carved images.
+> And stirred Him to jealousy with their carved images.

 ## Psalm 78:59